 Jobs and Competitiveness

-“Getting our economy going and creating jobs” is at the top of this government’s agenda.
+“Getting our economy going and creating jobs” is at the top of the Ford government ’s agenda.
 Improving energy efficiency can create jobs throughout the province.
 Efficiency Canada’s recent study estimated that achieving deep energy savings, similar to leading New England states, would create an extra 57,000 annual jobs in Ontario, on average, between now and 2030.
 Efficiency programs directly create jobs in important sectors like construction and manufacturing, and it puts more money in people’s pockets which is re-spent in local economies.

 Improving efficiency also contributes to a more competitive business climate.
 If businesses spend less on energy they free up dollars to invest in more productive capital improvements and human resources.
 Efficiency improvements also boost labour productivity because better designed buildings increase employee satisfaction, reduce sick days, and improve worker health and safety.
 There are numerous examples of CEOs realizing that the return on investment from efficiency is much broader than originally thought because of factors such as reduced maintenance, more employee engagement, and more retail sales.

 The Ford government aims to help Ontario consumers cut their energy bills and help “the little guy”.
 A benefit of energy efficiency programs, is that they can be targeted to those most in need.
 Everyone in the province does not have the same energy bill, and those bills place a higher burden on particular households.
 For instance, a 2016 study by the Financial Accountability Office of Ontario showed that residents in Northern Ontario spend more on energy than those in Toronto-Hamilton-Niagara (figure 1).
 This is largely because northerners use more electricity and fuel oil to heat their homes.
 Efficiency programs can target these specific houses for upgrades to building envelopes and heating systems.